 Forward Error Correction (FEC): The powerful FEC codes defined within 802.15.4w can recover a significant number of interfered symbols.
 Especially in the split mode the robust FEC is able to recover more than 50% of lost radio bursts without significant performance degradation.

 Clear Channel Assessment (CCA): 802.15.4w uses CCA to reduce its impairment onto co-existing systems.
-In splitting mode, CCA is used per radio-burst.
+In split mode, CCA is used per radio-burst.
 Consequently, the transmissions of detected co-existing systems are not impaired.
-Occupied channels are left out and the resulting missing radio-bursts are recovered using the FEC without any impact on the transmission latency.
+Occupied channels are left out and the resulting missing radio-bursts are recovered using FEC without any impact on the transmission latency.

 Narrow-band transmission: 802.15.4w uses variants of frequency shift keying (FSK) with very low symbol rates that result in a very low overall system bandwidth.
 Consequently, this low system bandwidth significantly reduces the impairment of broadband signals with low power spectral density, e.g. 802.11ah.
 On the other hand, 802.15.4w will only affect few sub-carriers of broadband OFDM (Orthogonal Frequency Division Multiplex) signals, which may be recovered using FEC.